 Who am I?
-My name is Michael McGonigal, and I’m the Trauma Medical Director for the adult Level I trauma center at Regions Hospital in St. Paul, Minnesota.
-I’ve been here for 23 years, learning the entire time.
+My name is Michael McGonigal, and I’m the Emeritus Director of Trauma Services for the adult Level I trauma center at Regions Hospital in St. Paul, Minnesota.
+I’ve been here for 30 years, learning the entire time.
 I’ve learned how to create the building blocks and combine them all together to make a top notch trauma center.

 I started my career in 1987, when I was recruited by a top notch trauma director to help him build the Level I trauma center at the University of Pennsylvania.
 This program has flourished and is now one of the pre-eminent trauma programs in the world.
 After six years, I got the itch to run my own program.
 And after a nationwide search, I settled on Minnesota as my home for the next several decades.